balevine/jekyll-deploy/README.md

 ## To use it
 * Keep your Jekyll source files in a branch called `source`.
-* Have Jekyll send your resulting files to the `_source` folder.
+* Have Jekyll send your resulting files to the `_site` folder.
 This is the default, so just don't mess with it.
 * Commit changes to your source files.
 Currently, this script requires that your working directory is clean when it runs.
 * Run this script from the source directory.